SmartBear/readyapi4j/modules/cucumber/modules/bdd4oas/README.md

 Running the docker image requires one to map a local volume containing feature file(s) into a volume of the container and then specifying that volume (or a file in it) as the feature-file argument to the cucumber runtime.
-Since the docker image simple runs the existing cCcumber CLI all corresponding command-line options apply.
+Since the docker image simple runs the existing Cucumber CLI all corresponding command-line options apply.

 The jar file can be used similarly (without the requirement to map a volume of course).
 It's main class is set to the Cucumber CLI (io.cucumber.core.cli.Main) - for example the last above command could be run with: